ShalmonAnandas/Gui-Youtube-dl/README.md

 GUI for youtube-dl can download videos and clips.
 Will add more features later.

 ## Installation:
-Download windows Binary and run exe file. (may require python to funtion I havent had the chance to test yet)
+Download windows Binary and run exe file. (may require python to funtion I havent had the chance to test the windows binary yet.
+You can just build from source if you already have python installed.
+Its simple and app launches faster that way)

 <img src='https://github.com/Shalmon123/GUIYoutube-dl/blob/main/gui snap2.png?raw=true'>